-The remaining particles of small stone will exit the body when a person urinates.
+The remaining particles of small stones will exit the body when the person urinates.

-In this article, learn more about how the procedure works, the success rate, and how to prepare.
+In this article, learn more about what to expect during lithotripsy, how to prepare for the procedure, and the success rate.

 If stones do not pass, they can damage the kidneys and urinary tract.
-When medications do not help, a lithotripsy procedure can break the stones down into small pieces so they can pass out in the urine.
+When medications do not help, a lithotripsy procedure can break the stones down into smaller pieces so that they can come out in the urine.

 Both procedures can help eliminate bothersome stones quickly and effectively.
-The type of treatment a doctor recommends will depend on a range of factors, such as the type of stones and the individual’s overall health.
+The type of treatment a doctor recommends will depend on a range of factors, such as the type of stones the person has and their overall health.

-The doctor can see the stones using the endoscope and uses a laser to break them down.
+The doctor can see the stones using the ureteroscope and use a laser to break them down.
 The procedure takes about 30 minutes, and most people can go home the same day.

 The broken stone fragments should pass easily through urine in the days and weeks following the procedure.

-Before the lithotripsy, a doctor will do tests to determine the number of stones, as well as their size and location.
+Before the lithotripsy procedure, a doctor will run tests to determine the number of stones a person has, as well as their size and location.

-People should let their doctors know if they are taking any medications.
-They may need to stop taking certain medications, such as blood thinners and over-the-counter painkillers, such as aspirin and ibuprofen, which can interfere with the ability of the blood to clot.
+A person should let the doctor know if they are taking any medications in advance.
+Before the procedure, they may need to stop taking certain medications, including blood thinners and over-the-counter pain relievers such as aspirin and ibuprofen.
+This is because these can interfere with the ability of the blood to clot.

-Blood clotting is essential to stop any bleeding that might occur during the procedure.
+Blood clotting is essential to stop any bleeding that might occur during or after the procedure.

-Lithotripsy usually takes place under general anesthesia, which means a person will be asleep and will not feel any pain.
-Typically, people will need to fast for 8 to 12 hours before receiving anesthesia.
+Lithotripsy usually takes place under general anesthetics, which means that the person will be asleep and will not feel any pain.
+Typically, people will need to fast for 8–12 hours before receiving anesthetics.

-Anyone undergoing lithotripsy should also plan to have someone drive them home, as anesthesia can cause drowsiness and nausea for several hours after the procedure.
+Anyone who is undergoing lithotripsy should also plan to have someone drive them home, as anesthetics can cause drowsiness and nausea for several hours after the procedure.

-Once in the procedure room, a doctor will place an intravenous (IV) line in a person’s arm to administer anesthesia and provide pain medication.
+Once in the procedure room, the doctor will place an intravenous line in the person’s arm to administer anesthetics and provide pain medication.

 For ESWL, the person will lie on the table with the lithotripter positioned to target the location of the stones.

-After awakening from the anesthetic, a person will be monitored for at least 1 hour to confirm they are comfortable and stable enough to go home.
-A doctor will provide care instructions and pain medications before discharging them.
+After the person has woken up from the anesthetics, the doctor will monitor them for at least 1 hour to confirm that they are comfortable and stable enough to go home.
+The doctor will provide care instructions and pain medications before discharging them.

-It may take a few weeks to pass all the stone fragments, and it is not unusual to see blood in the urine for the first few days after the procedure.
+It may take a few weeks for the person to pass all the stone fragments, and it is not unusual for them to see blood in the urine for the first few days after the procedure.

-It may be over a week before a person feels able to return to work following a ureteroscopic procedure, however, and full recovery may take even longer.
+It may be over a week before a person feels able to return to work following a ureteroscopic procedure.

 Heavy bleeding after lithotripsy is uncommon.